A compelling case for action

 As the climate emergency intensifies, and the global textiles industry expands to meet growing demand, the need for faster, effective, collaborative action to reduce our climate impact is greater than ever.
-In April 2021 WRAP launches the next phase of transformation for UK textiles, focusing on a move away from ‘take, make, dispose’ towards a circular business model.
+In April 2021 WRAP launched the next phase of transformation for UK textiles, focusing on a move away from ‘take, make, dispose’ towards a circular business model.

 Circular innovation drives sustainable business growth, stimulating the opportunity for UK textiles to secure a leading position in international trade.
 The time has come to disrupt our take-make-dispose model to transform the way we produce, buy and use textile products.

 Textiles 2030 builds on the learnings of SCAP (Sustainable Clothing Action Plan 2012 – 2020) and represents a huge step change in sector collaboration, in pursuit of a more circular, sustainable future for UK fashion and textiles.

 Signatories will play their part and collaborate to:

 - Accelerate progress towards a circular economy for textiles

 - Reverse the growing carbon impact of textile products placed on the UK market by setting a Target for reducing whole life emissions, Measuring the impact of your product portfolio, and Acting on the priorities

 - Engage customers to buy, use and dispose of clothing and textile products in new ways that reduce climate impact and resource use